NotTooScareyShellScripts/getMythProgram.sh/README.md

 	*tested only against mythtv 29.X servers, but should work with newer.
   		**DEPENDS on a recent bash and the xmlstarlet program.

-***SCRIPT IS INTENTIONALLY VERBOSE RIGHT NOW UNTIL NEAR COMPLETION
-***NOTE THIS IS *NOT* PRODUCTION READY.
-FIRST RELEASE IN TESTING and ONLY COVERS A NARROW TIMESLOT RIGHT NOW.

 #eg use:

 ```